ds300/derivablejs/examples/routing/README.md

 The first one is available already.
 The second one can't be made available so easily.
 Maybe the `lookup` function could return it along with the matching handler.
 Or maybe the `lookup` function could be extended to accumulate the inline params and just return those?
+Whatever happens the lookup function needs to know about inline params, so it may as well do the extraction.

 ```typescript
 class InlineParam {